thomaswesenberg/LoRaWAN-device-GPS-RaspBerry-Pi/README.md

 Hint: If you are in reach of a LoRaWAN gateway but the LoRa module answers with a 'denied' while trying to join the network via command 'mac join otaa', most probably wrong EEPROM content is the cause.
 Then a 'sys factoryRESET' may be necessary to continue.
 Before issuing a 'mac save' command the values of devaddr, appeui and appkey have to be updated.
 The first time before issuing a 'mac join otaa' these values have to be set to zero.
 After successfully joining the network the module updates these values internally.
 A following 'mac save' command writes them into EEPROM.
 This should also be the last command before powering off.
 Otherwise the frame counter value in the EEPROM ist not updated to the last one used.
 Continuing later with an old frame counter value may require to reset the frame counter in the application manually.
 Otherwise all the frames with counter values less or equal to the last one received, will be discarded by the server.
 If you change TTN parameters you should force a new OTAA joining process.
 The c programm supports this by an additional parameter 'OTAA'.

+# Update regarding V3 (The Things Stack Community Edition)
+If the device has already been set up earlier with The Things Network (V2), then first the device has to be deleted there.
+Then it can be added in V3.
+A new OTAA has to be triggered to register at V3.
+This can be done by issuing the parameter 'OTAA' to the call of lorawanmapper.
+The TTN decoder has to be changed for V3, here it's called 'uplink payload formatter'.
+Strings are not used any longer for the TTNMapper integration.
+If decoder and integration are setup correctly then in the 'live data' listing after every 'forward uplink data message' (showing the payload with readable values for altitude, hdop, latitude and longitude) two more entries are shown: a 'Forward location solved message' and a 'Update and device' entry.
+Then at https://ttnmapper.org the new data can be seen.
+If the displayed data shall be limited to this individual device, then the 'advanced maps' selection can be used.
+Here the 'device ID' has to be exactly the 'Entity ID' shown in 'The Stings Stack Community Edition' 'Live Data', starting with 'eui-'.